smprotocol/smp-node/README.md

 Encode options.
 ```
- max_message_size: number,   // byte size of a whole message, if greater will be frames of.
+ max_message_size: number,   // byte size of a whole message, if greater will be frames of (default: 1493).
-               id: number,   // can set a ID for frames.
+               id: number,   // can set a ID for frames, from 0 to 65535.
             first: boolean,  // if true and frames, frame[0] will be first frame (CODE:1).
          complete: boolean,  // if true and frames, frame[frames.length] will be last frame (CODE:3).
           toFrame: boolean   // if true will be frame even when size less than max_message_size.